 April 27, 2015

-Ever since it first appeared on the scene in the 1980s, crack cocaine has been a nationwide epidemic due, for the most part, to the speed with which an individual that consumes crack cocaine can become dependent.
-Whether or not crack is a physically addictive substance in the way that opiates are addictive has been hotly debated and is the subject of much contention among addiction and substance abuse professionals; however, smoking the freebase form of cocaine, which has been called “crack” due to the popping noise it makes when smoked, gives users an intense, short-lived high that’s followed by an equally intense low during which the individual will immediately begin to crave more crack in order to sustain the high.
+Ever since it first appeared on the scene in the 1980s, crack cocaine has been a nationwide epidemic due, for the most part, to the speed with which an individual that consumes the drug can become dependent.
+Whether or not crack is as physically addictive as opiates are has been hotly debated and is the subject of much contention among addiction and substance abuse professionals.
+However, smoking the freebase form of cocaine, which has been called “crack” due to the popping noise it makes when smoked, gives users an intense, short-lived high that’s followed by an equally intense low during which the individual will immediately begin to crave more crack in order to sustain the high.
 This is one of the characteristics of the abuse of crack cocaine that makes it so dangerous; the “crash” leads to powerful cravings for more of the drug, causing users to go to great lengths in order to procure more of the drug.
 At this stage, the safest way to get off crack is to enter into a crack addiction recovery program.

-With the crack epidemic still being a concern nationwide, it’s important for individuals to be educated in the effects and dangers of smoking crack as well as how to recover from dependence to crack cocaine.
+With the crack epidemic still being a concern nationwide, it’s important for individuals to be educated about the effects and dangers of smoking crack as well as how to recover from dependence to crack cocaine.
 It’s a drug that can create powerful urges that can take hold of users on a profound level, causing them to put themselves in danger not on due to the actual drug consumption, but also due to the situations those who smoke crack put themselves into in order to obtain more of the drug.
-Here are some of the dangers of smoking crack and how individuals who have an addiction or dependence on crack cocaine can regain their sobriety through programs at Ocean Breeze Recovery.
+Here are some of the dangers of smoking crack and how individuals who have an addiction or dependence on the drug can regain their sobriety through crack addiction recovery programs at Ocean Breeze Recovery.

 Psychological Dependence to Crack Cocaine